Say goodbye to stockouts with automated inventory management

 Automated inventory management with Katana

-Katana manufacturing ERP software gives you all the tools you need to automate your entire workflow, from purchases to production, to sales and beyond.
+Katana's cloud inventory platform equips you with all the tools you need to automate your entire workflow, from purchases to production, to sales and beyond.

 Finding the right inventory systems for your business